WHQR

 WHQR is the National Public Radio (NPR) member station for Southeastern North Carolina, broadcasting on the FM band 91.3 MHz.
-Based in Wilmington and operated by Friends of Public Radio, Inc. (a community group).
+Based inside the third floor of the historic Warwick Building on North Front Street in Wilmington and operated by Friends of Public Radio, Inc. (a community group).
 It airs NPR, American Public Media, Public Radio Exchange, and BBC programming as well as classical, jazz and adult album alternative music.
 WHQR hosts concerts, art receptions and events in their gallery space as well as live concerts from the Soup to Nuts Live program and monthly Classical concerts.

 The station operates an FM translator station, W265EJ from Rose Hill on 100.9.
 WHQR also operates a sister classical music station called Classical HQR, broadcasting on the HD-2 stream as well as on translator W224CX from Wilmington on 92.7.

 HD programming

 WHQR broadcasts in the HD radio format.
 Since April 2009, WHQR has broadcast Classical HQR on their HD2 sidechannel.
 Classical HQR specializes in classical music programming with local and national hosts.